embedly/embedly-docs/features/screenshots.rst

 Screenshots
 ===========

-This Product is coming soon.
-Contact us, support@embed.ly for early access.
+This Product is still in the works.
+Contact us, support@embed.ly if you're interested.

 This allows you to create a screenshot of any URL and use it to create previews, navigation grids or anything else you can think of.
 This document